Marner ties team-record point streak, Leafs beat Sharks 3-1 | Federal News Network

 Matt Nieto scored for San Jose and Aaron Dell stopped 29 shots.

-Engvall fired home his third goal of the season off a rebound after the Sharks turned the puck over in the neutral zone to give the Maple Leafs a 2-1 lead.
+Engvall fired home his third goal of the season off a rebound after the Sharks’ Tomas Hertl turned the puck over in the neutral zone, giving the Maple Leafs a 2-1 lead.

-Marner then had two chances at the empty net before finally burying his eighth with 1:11 left in the third for his record-tying point that was saluted by the crowd at Scotiabank Arena.
+“It’s all on me,” Hertl said.
+“Cost us two points because I made a stupid play.”

-Toronto went to its third power play of the night with just over five minutes left in the third period, but Dell made a couple of big saves on a scramble early in the man-advantage before Engvall won it.
+Toronto went to its third power play of the night with just over five minutes left in the third period, but Dell made a couple of big saves on a scramble early in the man-advantage before Engvall gave the Leafs the lead.

 The Maple Leafs have largely been fine without their injured top-3 defensemen — Morgan Rielly (knee), T.J.
-Brodie (oblique) and Jake Muzzin (neck) — but were lucky to get out of the first period unscathed despite giving up three breakaways and two dangerous odd-man rushes.
+Brodie (oblique) and Jake Muzzin (neck.

 Toronto took a 1-0 lead at 4:19 of the second when rookie defenseman Mac Hollowell found Matthews with a slick slap pass for him to redirect his 12th.